Marketing video production for teams with AI | HeyGen

 Customer testimonials

 Social proof at scale.
-Create testimonial-style content that builds trust without juggling customer schedules and filming logistics.
+Create testimonial-style content that builds trust without coordinating customer schedules or filming logistics.

 Use case: Produce customer story videos that highlight use cases and outcomes across different industries.